aquatix/dammit.nl/content/posts/prettifying_gnome.md

 The wallpaper used in the example screenshots is sourced from the great [NASA Visions of the Future](https://www.jpl.nasa.gov/galleries/visions-of-the-future/) collection, to be exact the [The Grand Tour - JPL Travel Poster](https://www.jpl.nasa.gov/images/the-grand-tour-jpl-travel-poster/).

 I made this into [a 2560x1440 wallpaper](https://dammit.nl/images/content/nasa_visions_of_the_future/rocketships.png), and also made a [4K upscaled version](https://dammit.nl/images/content/nasa_visions_of_the_future/rocketships_upscayl_digital-art-4k.png) with the great [Upscayl](https://upscayl.org/) application.
 This one changes the details and colours a bit, which may or may not be to your liking, but at least it's sharp at 4K resolutions :) It's the one used in the screenshots.

+_2025-10-20 update_

+Added configuration file to pin `snapd` to a low priority to prevent it from getting installed again.